How Quinoa Can Support Weight Loss

 • Millet: 67

 Aside from barley, quinoa has a lower GI score than other popular grains.
-This means it can increase your blood sugar but not as rapidly as other carbs.
+It can increase your blood sugar but not as rapidly as other carbs.

 This is great news.
-Changes and increases in your blood sugar are inevitable, but eating foods that help you slow down the rate of change in blood sugars make it easier to manage.
+Changes and increases in your blood sugar are inevitable, but eating foods that help you slow down the rate of change in blood sugar makes it easier to manage.

 One of the most popular ways to eat more quinoa is in a salad.
-It is easy to make it in bulk and have it for the week.
-Try this Mediterranean-inspired salad:
+Making it in bulk and having it for the week is easy.
+Try this Mediterranean-inspired quinoa salad:

 • Boil water and add 1 cup of uncooked quinoa; follow the box for time instructions.

-• While the quinoa is cooking, dice ½ cucumber, 1 red bell pepper, ½ red onion, 2 tomatoes, ⅓ cup fresh basil leaves, and your favorite olives, and garnish with 2 tbsp of feta cheese.
+• While the quinoa is cooking, dice ½ cucumber, one red bell pepper, ½ red onion, two tomatoes, ⅓ cup fresh basil leaves, and your favorite olives, and garnish with 2 tbsp of Feta cheese.

-• Whisk your dressing: 2 tbsp lemon juice, 1 tbsp red wine vinegar, ⅓ cup of olive oil, 1 tbsp dijon mustard, 1 crushed garlic clove, ½ tsp dried oregano.
+• Whisk your dressing: 2 tbsp lemon juice, 1 tbsp red wine vinegar, ⅓ cup of olive oil, 1 tbsp Dijon mustard, one crushed garlic clove, ½ tsp dried oregano.

 • Add the cooked quinoa, vegetables, and dressing to a salad bowl and mix until well combined.